drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

   ![](media\image11.emf){width="3.3277307524059494in" height="2.4920286526684166in"}   ![](media\image12.emf){width="3.2521008311461066in" height="2.435392607174103in"}
   e\) Temperature variation of E                                                       f\) Temperature variation of F

 Fig. 10.
-The temperature of each sub system in the model
+The temperature of each sub system in the model for the different concentrations.

 3. Power output